 The Winthrop Rockefeller Foundation, in close collaboration with Arkansas Advocates for Children and Families, has launched the Arkansas Campaign for Grade-Level Reading (AR-GLR) to ensure that more of our low-income children succeed in school and graduate prepared for college, a career, and active citizenship.
 The Campaign focuses on one of the most important predictors of school success and high school graduation—grade-level reading by the end of third grade.
 Our goal is that, by 2020, all Arkansas children will read at grade level by the end of third grade.

-- raise the bar for reading proficiency so that all students are assessed by world-class standards
+- raise the bar for reading proficiency so that all students are assessed by world-class standards; and

 - ensure that all children, including and especially children from low-income families, have an equitable opportunity to meet those higher standards.